 Smith Undergraduate Career Fair

 The Smith Undergraduate Career Fair brings together more than 100 top employers and with 1,000 talented business school students.
 All Smith undergraduate students and Smith undergraduate alumni are welcome to attend this fair, which is held twice a year.
 Students will be seeking externships, internships and full-time opportunities from all eight business majors: accounting, finance, marketing, supply chain management, operations management and business analytics, information systems, management, and international business.
-Find out more about career fairs.

 The undergraduate industry mash-ups are a great way for students to meet employers and employers to meet students.
 In small networking sessions, employers are able to talk with students about the skills needed for success and students get a sense of their place at the company.
 Open to all eight majors, this opportunity helps connect top talent to the right place.